jlndk/devoops/report/10_System.md

 Since the framework is also backed by Microsoft, which makes the platform viable for businesses, it is a very lucrative skill to have when looking for jobs.

 Besides the main programming language and framework, we also needed to decide how to run the application in production.
-For this we have containerized all the services with docker and orchestrated them with docker-compose.
+For this, we have containerized all the services with docker and orchestrated them with docker-compose.
 The system has been running on a single server provided by the cloud provider [DigitalOcean](https://www.digitalocean.com/) throughout the entire project.

 In the following chapters, we will discuss the architecture, dependencies, and different subsystems in the system.
 Lastly, we will describe the current state of the application.